griffin-h/lightcurve_fitting/docs/source/usage.rst

 Filters
 -------
-The ``filters`` submodule defines a ``Filter`` object that stores information about the broadband filters: transmission function, photometric system, and styles for plotting.
+The :mod:`.filters` submodule defines a :class:`.Filter` object that stores information about the broadband filters: transmission function, photometric system, and styles for plotting.
 You mostly won't have to touch this module, unless you are adding new filters.

 Bolometric Light Curves
 -----------------------
-You can make a bolometric light curve and color curves from the photometry table with the ``bolometric`` module.
+You can make a bolometric light curve and color curves from the photometry table with the :mod:`.bolometric` module.

 .. code-block:: python